david-dick/firefox-marionette/README.md

 - console - show the [browser console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console/) when the browser is launched.
 This defaults to "0" (off).
 - debug - should firefox's debug to be available via STDERR.
 This defaults to "0".
 Any ssh connections will also be printed to STDERR.
 This defaults to "0" (off).
 - developer - only allow a [developer edition](https://www.mozilla.org/en-US/firefox/developer/) to be launched.
 This defaults to "0" (off).
+- devtools - begin the session with the [devtools](https://developer.mozilla.org/en-US/docs/Tools) window opened in a separate window.
 - height - set the [height](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) of the initial firefox window
 - har - begin the session with the [devtools](https://developer.mozilla.org/en-US/docs/Tools) window opened in a separate window.
 The [HAR Export Trigger](https://addons.mozilla.org/en-US/firefox/addon/har-export-trigger/) addon will be loaded into the new session automatically, which means that -safe-mode will not be activated for this session AND this functionality will only be available for Firefox 61+.
 - host - use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox on the specified host.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](https://metacpan.org/pod/Firefox::Marionette#REMOTE-AUTOMATION-OF-FIREFOX-VIA-SSH).